JCR64/IW4X-Playlist-Generator/README.md

 Line 521 set sv_maprotation "" // keep sv_maprotation empty as we will use the generated playlist instead
 ```

-so you want to add the playlist after Line 521 so in `playlist_generator.bat` you would be editing this line:
+so you want to add the playlist after Line 521 so in `playlist_generator.bat` you would be editing this line, replacing the number if necessary:

 ```
 if !lineCount! leq 521 (
 ```

-4. Schedule for `playlist_generator.bat` to be run daily assuming.
-Assuming your server restarts daily also, each day the playlist should remain the same but in a different order.
+4. Schedule for `playlist_generator.bat` to be run daily.
+Assuming your server restarts daily, each day the playlist should stay the same but in a different order.

 ## Backups